neeraj-singh/reactnd-project-myreads-starter/README.md

-This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is forked from the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
+In this project using react dom router navigation and action has been set for books in different shelvs.
+There are three categories of books reading, want to read and done reading.
+Any books can be jumblled on any of the three shelvs or can be removed from all.
+Saerch page is also there where other books can be found based on the some predefined serch terms and then can be categoriesd.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## Backend Server